 The VAST majority of the "ancient manuscripts" date back to the 1400s and 1500s, and are in Latin.

-In every case where we have more than one manuscript of the same passage, no two of them match - there are thousands and thousands of "textual variations."
+In most instances where we have more than one manuscript of the same passage, no two of them match - there are thousands and thousands of "textual variations."

 A quick note about "textual criticism:"